 Every four years we talk about how this year’s Presidential election is the most important ever.
 Along the way, people make a whole host of sweeping statements about how picking their team will lead to all of the good things happening, but picking the other team will lead to all of the bad things happening (which is true by the way).
 And, true to form, everyone has already started telling stories about how voting for their candidate will inevitably lead the financial markets going up, and voting for the other guy will cause the economy to melt down (with varying degrees of reasonableness and coherence).

 Rather than dealing with the specific arguments (and making one side or the other mad) – and also skipping over all of the absolutely true points about how the US economy is massively complicated and the President has very limited control over how things play out in the market – let’s look at the historical data.
-Is there anything there that can help us sort out which candidate, Trump or Biden, is going to be better for the stock market?
+Is there anything there that can help us sort out whether a given Republican or Democratic candidate, is going to be better for the stock market?
 And how do elections impact the stock market?

 I want to break this into two separate questions.
 First, what has happened in the stock market during Presidential election years compared to non-Presidential election years.
 Second, has the stock market acted differently based on whether a Republican or Democrat is President.

 Before we dig into the data, it’s important to recognize that party is a pretty rough guide to how a president will govern.
 Is a Democrat today really the same as a Democrat from the 1920s?
-Or even more recently, is Trump the same as President Bush?
-The answer is pretty clearly no, but it does give us some sort of guide, however imperfect it might be.
+Or even more recently, was Trump the same as President Bush?
+The answer is pretty clearly no. But party identification does give us some sort of guide, however imperfect it might be.

 The Markets and Election Years

 So let’s get started: what has happened to the stock market during election years in the past?
-For the entirety of this analysis, we’ll be looking at the period from 1926 through 2019, and we’ll focus on the S&P 500 Index.
+For the entirety of this analysis, we’ll be looking at the period from 1926 through 2022, and we’ll focus on the S&P 500 Index.
 During this period, we’ve had 23 Presidential Elections.
-To set our baseline, over this entire time period, the annual average return for the S&P 500 Index was 12.09%.
-During election years the S&P 500 only averaged a return of 11.28%, while during non-Presidential election years, the annual average return was 12.35%.
+To set our baseline, over this entire time period, the annual average return for the S&P 500 Index was 12.01%.
+During election years the S&P 500 only averaged a return of 11.57%, while during non-Presidential election years, the annual average return was 12.358%.
 So, it would seem like Presidential elections aren’t very good for the stock market – and this sort of makes sense.
-There’s uncertainty, which markets don’t tend to like very much, but that’s not the full story.
+During election years there is a massive amount of uncertainty, which markets don’t tend to like very much, but that’s not the full story.
 What if we break it down even further and look at what happened during those elections?